 (c) the on-demand passenger transport service for which a booking is requested.

-(4) The records referred to subregulations (2) and (3) must be kept in the manner and form approved by the CEO.
+(4) The records referred to in subregulations (2), (2A) and (3) must be kept in the manner and form approved by the CEO.

-(5) A record referred to in subregulation (2) must be retained for at least 2 years after the day on which the relevant booking is taken or facilitated.
+(5) A record referred to in subregulation (2) or (2A) must be retained for at least 2 years after the day on which the relevant booking is taken or facilitated.

 (6) A record referred to in subregulation (3) must be retained for at least 2 years after the day on which the booking request is made.

+[Regulation 29 amended: Gazette 26 Jun 2019 p.
+2272-3.]

 Division 7 — Offences relating to advertising by providers of on-demand booking services

 30. Offence to offer or advertise on-demand booking service or on-demand passenger transport service unless authorised